aidos-lab/aidos-lab.github.io/content/_index.md

 ...).
 You should be interested in working at the intersection of different fields and feel comfortable about writing code.

+Since the group is still starting to establish itself, you have the unique opportunity to truly shape and influence things here.

 We are not interested in 'leader-board science' or 'chasing the state-of-the-art' in a table.
 That is *not* to say that we are not interested in producing relevant methods!
 Our overarching goal is to